-In advance of the audit, a comprehensive audit plan was developed by Bureau Veritas and then presented and accepted by Volkswagen.
+In advance of the audit, a comprehensive audit plan was developed by Bureau Veritas and then presented and accepted by VWGoA.
 This audit plan was adapted for each location according to its function, area of responsibility and processes related to the PDP.
-The Audit Plan for the EEO and the TCC locations can be found in Attachment 3.
+The audit Plan for the VWGoA can be found in Attachment 3.